anushaanand60/Portfolio-Risk-Engine/README.md

 ## Benchmark

-The `benchmark.py` script generates mock trades, trains the anomaly detector and risk classifier, and measures step latencies for trade ingestion, feature generation, anomaly scoring, and risk classification.
+The `benchmark.py` script generates mock trades, trains the anomaly detector, and measures step latencies for trade ingestion, feature generation, and anomaly scoring.

 To run the benchmark:
 ```bash